What type of account options are available?

 I cannot afford another expense for my practice!

 If you bill $250/hour and bill .8 for a spousal support analysis, then you have billed $200.
-The SupportHound service costs you $33/mo (on the annual plan), so you just earned $167.00 for the first analysis and $200 for each additional analysis per month!
+The SupportHound service costs you $45/mo., so you just earned $155.00 for the first analysis and $200 for each additional analysis per month!
 This is a new revenue stream for you!

 How many cases are contained in SupportHound?

 If you look at the top of the SupportHound screen, you will see the current number of cases contained within SupportHound next to the SupportHound paw print.
-Our dedicated staff checks every county for new spousal support cases.
+SupportHound includes circuit court cases from each counties’ e-filing “go live” date and some larger counties before that date.
+We also include Oregon Court of Appeals cases from January 1, 2000 to present.
+Our dedicated staff regularly check for new spousal support cases.

 How do I use SupportHound?

 Using SupportHound is an easy four step process.
 Step one, enter your parties’ information and the cases you want to search.
 Step two, review the suggested support award and each case.
-Step three, sort the case data and exclude cases not applicable to your situation.
+Step three, sort and filter the case data to exclude cases not applicable to your situation.
 Step four, print or download your results.
+I strongly encourage you to download the results (don’t print).
+The report is more pleasing on the eye (and for clients, opposing counsel, and the bench).
 It is that easy!
 Don’t forget to Shepardize the individual cases.
+Also, visit the Video Tutorial section to see how it’s done!

 What is the criteria for a case to be included in SupportHound?